istio/bots/policybot/README.md

 - refresher.
 Updates the local Google Cloud Spanner copy of GitHub data based on events reported by the GitHub webhook.

-Finally topic plugins are responsible for the dashboard UI exposed by the bot:

-- maintainers.
-Lets users view the set of project maintainers and perform operations on them.

 ## Startup options